kwonus/Quelle-Obsolete/Clarity-Syntax.md

 The example above also reveals how multiple search segments can be strung together to form a compound search: logically speaking, each segment is OR’ed together; this implies that any of the three matches is acceptable.
 Parenthetical Terms provide a shorthand for this type of search.

-Similar to PERSISTENCE scoping, when multiple STATUS directives compose a single statement, then the lowest Scope of any segment ALWAYS applies to all segments of the statement.
+Similar to CONTROL scoping, when multiple STATUS directives compose a single statement, then the lowest Scope of any segment ALWAYS applies to all segments of the statement.

 Likewise, when multiple REMOVAL directives compose a single statement, then the lowest Scope of any segment ALWAYS applies to all segments of the statement.